Twelve Technologies Taking Us Toward A World Without Money

 If google or your car driving itself wasn’t enough, now a robot can hop in and drive it, too.
 Robots are doing more and more things these days, and just when you think the next big innovation with robots is a long way away, you turn around and hear it on the news the next day.
 Robots can now assemble our cars, cook and serve our food, teach children computer-programming, and more.
 Combine that with artificial intelligence and the capability for them to learn over time, and there’s not much we can think of that a robot couldn’t possibly do in the future.

 6. Open Source Software

 A little known aspect of the moneyless economy well on it’s way is open source technology.
 Open source software like Wikipedia has almost single handedly eliminated the paper-encyclopedia industry.
 Also, most people don’t even realize they already use some open source software, such as Mozilla Firefox, on a daily basis.
-Even the WordPress format for this entire blog, its discussion forum, and the free classified site are all open source platforms, completely free for the public to use and modify.
-Not to mention, also, more and more people are simply treating information as open source, to begin with, via the use of peer-to-peer technology like torrents, etc.
+Not to mention, more and more people are simply treating information as open source, to begin with, via the use of peer-to-peer technology like torrents, etc.

 The next step after open source software is open source hardware.
 This goes hand-in-hand with technology like 3D printers but it’s so significant that it deserves a category of its own.
 When factories and large corporations are no longer needed to produce complex items that locally-owned 3D printers can manufacture, the need for these jobs will fade away.
 The most notable development of which will most likely be the open source vehicle, already well on its way, which will change the automotive industry forever and shake its foundation to the very core.
 This would also somewhat overlap with things like Outernet, which seeks to use satellite technology to make at least a portion of the internet free for everyone to use, worldwide, in tandem with constant developments via open-source software and information.